New Hampshire Election Center

 - Sign and date where indicated.

 - Mail your voted ballot back to the address indicated on the return envelope.

 - Your voted ballot must arrive by the deadline or it will not be counted.

 New Hampshire voter ID

-You must provide one of the following forms of photo ID when you vote:
+If you are voting in person in New Hampshire, you must present one of the following forms of photo ID at the time you vote: